Wide band power detector to control microwave

 RS485 Bus

-Since few developments, F1TJJ and I start
+Since few developments, F1TJJ and I start to

-communication with error detection and device addressing over the bus.
+with error detection and device addressing over the bus.

 To keep simple,

-the DetLog module just attached itself on this two wire and can be remotely
+the DetLog module just attached itself on this two

-controlled by using a small piece of software running on windows XP.
+wire and can be remotely controlled by using a small piece of software running

 Figure